After the earthquake there was a fire, but the LORD was not in the fire. And after the fire came a still, small voice. (I Kings 19:12).

 “Behold, he goes up like clouds, And his chariots like the whirlwind; His horses are swifter than eagles.
 Woe to us, for we are ruined!”
 (Jeremiah 4:13).

-Chariots and horses are quite unique to use as a description of the Holy One.
+Chariots and horses are entirely unique to use as a description of the Holy One.
 Wouldn’t you agree?
 If you read Ezekiel chapter one, you get an even greater picture of chariots of fire and a throne room of fire, although the word chariot is not mentioned.
-Here are a couple of verses, but if you have time look at Ezekiel and his heavenly visions.
+Here are a couple of verses, but if you have time, look at Ezekiel and his heavenly visions.

 “I looked and saw a whirlwind coming from the north, a great cloud with fire flashing back and forth and brilliant light all around it.
 In the center of the fire was a gleam like amber, 5and within it was the form of four living creatures.”
 1:4-5.